WandaChen/DataVisualizationProject/README.md

           - show the bar graph with each individual value (below the main graph)
           - the line that belongs to the selected country will be enhanced (thicker than other)

-(update for Version 2)
+*(update for Version 2) *
 8. Make line in the line graph thinner and more opacity, and change the bottom graph smaller.
 9. Update the name for country code.
 So when a user clicks the country code in the legend table, in the area 2 header, it shows the country name and code, especially for the code that is really different than the country name.

+10. After modified the all, I think I need to make it more explanatory instead of exploratory graph.
+So I redesign for the whole graph for version 3.
+* (Update for version 3)
+1) Instead of legend show the country code, it will display continent names that I separated it to 7 of them.
+It will reflect in the scatter plot's dots.
+2) Update the hover information to add country name to it.
+3) Instead of bar graph for each country, it will display line chart for each continent alongs in the countries in that continent.

 ### Feedback
 Questions for feed back response:
-  * What do you notice in the visualization?
+  * (Q1) What do you notice in the visualization?
-  * WHat questions do you have about the data?
+  * (Q2) WHat questions do you have about the data?
-  * What relationships do you notice?
+  * (Q3) What relationships do you notice?
-  * What do you think is the main takeaway from this visualization?
+  * (Q4) What do you think is the main takeaway from this visualization?
-  * Is there something you don't understand in the graph?
+  * (Q5) Is there something you don't understand in the graph?

 ##### Version 1
 1. A High school girl (my daughter):